5cover/psdc/docs/Done.md

 ## remove `Value<TUnderlying>`

 it makes no sense to use it; we could have a two types of value coincidentally using the same underlying time.

+## \[in]complete types are unnecessary

+there's no need; a `char const*` can represent an unlengthed string without problems.

+get rid of type.complete and aliasreferencenode